 - City Market

 The Loblaw’s pharmacy chain in Quebec operates as Pharmaprix.
-The Pharmaprix Optimum program stays the same until January 31, 2018, when it will end.
+The Pharmaprix Optimum program ended on January 31, 2018.

-Members of the program can convert their points to PC Optimum points to retain their full value between February 1st and May 2nd 2018.
+Members of the program were allowed to convert their points to PC Optimum points to retain their full value between February 1st and May 2nd, 2018.

 Earn More with the PC Financial Mastercard